nathants/backup/readme.md

 simple, immutable, trustless backups with full revision history, compression, and file level deduplication.

+## basic usage

+- `backup-add` - scan the filesystem for changes
+- `backup-diff` - inspect the uncommited backup diff
+- `backup-ignore` - if needed, edit the ignore regexes, then goto `backup-add`
+- `backup-commit` - commit the backup diff to remote storage
+- `backup-restore` - restore files from remote storage by regex at revision

 ## design

 - the index, tracked in git, contains filesystem metadata.